Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-The experimental switching currents are consistently smaller than $I_0^\pm$, as has been observed in \ce{Nb}~constrictions before~\cite{, uhl2024a}, which -- as mentioned above -- could have multiple reasons including phase slips, phase diffusion, flux noise or thermal noise.
+The experimental branch switching currents~$I_{\mathrm{sw}}^\pm$ are consistently smaller than~$I_0^\pm$, as has been observed in \ce{Nb}~constrictions before~\cite{, uhl2024a}, which -- as mentioned above -- could have multiple reasons including phase slips, phase diffusion, flux noise or thermal noise.
 Nevertheless, $I_{\mathrm{sw}}^\pm$ has the same trend as $I_0^\pm$, just with a nearly constant current offset, which leads to the interesting situation that for the highest~$B_\parallel$ both switching currents have the same polarity; the circulating screening current in the SQUID never changes direction, only magnitude.
 Still, the ensemble of positive and negative switching currents resembles the shape of the main bulge of a skewed Fraunhofer interference pattern, which is typical for superconducting Josephson diodes, cf.~e.g.~Ref.~\cite{schmid2025}.
 This also allows us to perform a sanity check on the behavior.
-Typically, in Josephson junctions, the critical current in a magnetic field reaches zero at the field~$B_0$ at which one flux quantum is coupled into the junction.
-From the data in Fig.~\subref{fig:cpr-response}{e} this seems to happen roughly at around~\qtyrange[range-units=bracket]{350}{400}{\milli\tesla} considering the trend of $I_{\mathrm{sw}}^-$ and a \qtyrange[range-units=bracket]{10}{15}{\micro\ampere}~offset to~$I_0^-$.
-However, due to the presence of the $j_0$~gradient, a complete disappearance of the critical current is no longer expected (cf.~Supplementary Note~\ref{sec:suppl-cpr-parameters}) and the value $B_0 = \Phi_0 / l_{\mathrm{eff}}(0) a$ we find from the fits is~\qty{305}{\milli\tesla}.
-The effective area of the cJJ~$A_{\mathrm{eff}}$ should then correspond to $A_{\mathrm{eff}} = \Phi_0 / B_0 = \qty{6.8e-15}{\meter\squared}$, a reasonable value that for homogeneous field penetration and $a = \qty{100}{\nano\meter}$ corresponds to an effective length $l_{\mathrm{eff}}(0) = \qty{68}{\nano\meter}$.
-For the smaller \nD 3~constriction of a second device with $a = \qty{75}{\nano\meter}$, cf.~Supplementary Note~\ref{sec:suppl-res4-data}, an analogous consideration yields a slightly larger $B_0 = \qty{361}{\milli\tesla}$, which is consistent with our interpretation and estimate.
-See Supplementary Note~\ref{sec:suppl-fit-parameters} for a more complete discussion of all parameters resulting from the fits.